Bark Potty Tray vs Traditional Pee Pads: Which One’s Better?

 Bark Potty Pad with Tray vs. Flat Layer Pads: Containment & Cleanliness

-- While flat pads require constant attention to avoid leaks, bark trays reduce maintenance through better structure and absorption.
+• While flat pads require constant attention to prevent leaks, bark trays reduce maintenance needs through improved structure and absorption.

 Bark Potty Pad Size Options for All Dog Breeds and Home Sizes